duckbite/rag-techniques/docs/product.md

 Typescript port of https://github.com/NirDiamant/RAG_Techniques

-* uses typescript instead of python
+- uses typescript instead of python
-* each subproject has a README.md file explaining how to use it
+- each subproject has a README.md file explaining how to use it
-* instead of one long notebook divide into various scripts / functions per project responsible for a single task or task group (e.g. db initialization, creating embeddings and inserting items in db, read from db, perform analysis, etc.).
+- instead of one long notebook divide into various scripts / functions per project responsible for a single task or task group (e.g. db initialization, creating embeddings and inserting items in db, read from db, perform analysis, etc.).
 Make this a logical distribution per project.
-* main project has universal functionality (e.g. adapters to datas sources, etc)
+- main project has universal functionality (e.g. adapters to datas sources, example data files, common types, etc)

+## Roadmap & Tracking

+- We are porting the 34 techniques documented in [`NirDiamant/RAG_Techniques`](https://github.com/NirDiamant/RAG_Techniques) into standalone TypeScript projects under `projects/`.
+- `projects/basic-rag` is complete and acts as the baseline for the remaining work.
+- Active planning, sequencing, and status for each upcoming project now lives in `docs/plan.md`; update that file whenever scope, ordering, or ownership changes.
+- We will prioritize foundational techniques (CSV ingestion, reliable RAG, advanced chunking) before moving into query enhancement, context enrichment, advanced retrieval, evaluation, explainability, and graph/agent architectures to keep dependencies manageable.

 ## Documentation Requirements